Getting Started

 ../server/priv/static/app/(configured in svelte.config.js) fallback: '404.html'enables client-side routing (all unknown routes serve index.html)

-Asset Pipeline (Phoenix)
+No Server-Side Asset Pipeline

 Digested Assets (Cache Busting)

-Before: app.js
+Before: index.js

 Common Workflows